Stellify-Software-Ltd/stellify/README.md

 }
 ```

-And here's example of how we would store the token "for" for the PHP language:
+And here's example of how we would store the token "for" in PHP:

 ```
 {